Written by Scribendi

 - The Chicago Manual of Style (Chicago), which is used in history, criminology, and business

-- The Modern Language Association (MLA), which is used in the humanities and liberal arts
+- Modern Language Association (MLA) style, which is used in the humanities and liberal arts

-- The American Psychological Association (APA), which is used in the social sciences, psychology, business, and economics
+- American Psychological Association (APA) style, which is used in the social sciences, psychology, business, and economics

 Never underestimate the value of editing and proofreading your work.
-You would not believe the number of errors that can be caught simply by taking a break, refreshing your mind, and settling in to complete an editing or proofreading pass.
+You wouldn't believe the number of errors that can be caught simply by taking a break, refreshing your mind, and settling in to complete an editing or proofreading pass.

 In turn, professional editing and proofreading can give you an even stronger boost.
 When you work closely with a text, it's easy to skim over errors and confusing language.
 You already know how your writing should go, so it's easy for your brain to fill in the gaps.

 You should now have all that you need to step out into the world of academic writing.
 It's time to take all that you've learned and put it into practice.
 Make your mark on the world.
 We'll be rooting for you.

 Get a Free Sample, or Get an Instant Quote and Place Your Order Below

 Scribendi's in-house editors work with writers from all over the globe to perfect their writing.
 They know that no piece of writing is complete without a professional edit, and they love to see a good piece of writing transformed into a great one.
 Scribendi's in-house editors are unrivaled in both experience and education, having collectively edited millions of words and obtained numerous degrees.
 They love consuming caffeinated beverages, reading books of various genres, and relaxing in quiet, dimly lit spaces.